Clara Admin Suite for practice owners

 Describe realistic exception patterns, stale-source blockers, review notes, and handoff decisions in anonymized language that avoids PHI, employee identifiers, and payroll source output.

-The proof strategy uses transparent, privacy-safe evidence: no fake customers, logos, certifications, or testimonials; no PHI; no payroll source output; no production customer artifacts; and no claim that ClaraOps performs payroll, files taxes, offers compliance guarantees, or replaces final owner review.
+Buyer evidence stays privacy-safe: no fake customers, logos, certifications, or testimonials; no PHI; no payroll source output; no production customer files; and no claim that ClaraOps performs payroll, files taxes, offers compliance guarantees, or replaces final admin review.

 Proof you can review